Lesav/wlx-markdown-viewer/Readme.md

 The vertical scroll position is saved when a document viewer closes and restored when the same Markdown file is opened again.
 Positions are associated with normalized full file paths under `HKCU\Software\MarkdownView\ScrollPositions`.
-The history is limited to 50 files; older entries are removed automatically.
+The history is limited to 50 files; older entries are removed automatically according to their last-close time.
+Each entry records `FilePath`, `VerticalOffset` and `LastClosedUtcTicks`.
+The current file is also saved before Commander reuses an existing Lister window for another document.

 In Total Commander, the Lister caption identifies the active build as `MarkdownView 2.9.6` while retaining the path supplied by the host.
 If a compatible host uses another caption format, the plugin leaves it unchanged.
+Only the `(markdownview)` marker in the host-controlled part of the caption is replaced; matching text inside a document path is not modified.

 Fenced `mermaid` blocks are rendered locally to SVG by the bundled .NET Framework 4.8 port of [Mermaider](https://github.com/nullean/mermaider), then converted to WPF drawings by